 A disaster supply kit should be kept in a place that has easy access in case you have to evacuate quickly.
 Make sure all family members know where the kit is stored.
 It is also a good idea to keep a similar kit at work and in your car.

 It is best to use an easy to carry container such as a duffel bag or back pack.
-Some necessary items to pack include a NOAA Weather Radio flashlight, battery operated AM-FM radio, face masks, bandages, gloves, first aid ointment, heavy tape, and extra batteries.
+Some necessary items to pack include, but are not limited to: